Psychiatry : Consultation : Psychoanalysis : Clinical Supervision

 I am grateful to have learned with and from patients, colleagues, and mentors in the following roles:

-Supervising psychiatrist in community mental health in diverse care settings, as a Chief Operating Officer equivalent, and medical director serving two managed care organizations;
+• Supervising psychiatrist in community mental health in diverse care settings, including as a Chief Operating Officer equivalent and medical director for two managed care organizations;

-I also draw on previous work as an artist, author, carpenter, hospice worker, neuroscience researcher, and service laborer.
+• I also draw on previous work as an artist, author, carpenter, hospice volunteer, neuroscience researcher, and service laborer.